Source: Getty / Carl Court

 Source: Getty / Olivier Morin

 Robin was good friends with Lance Armstrong, who apparently helped spark his interest in cycling.
 The actor took part in several charity races and would often travel to visit Lance and his team during the Tour de France.
 In 2002, Robin famously donned Lance's US Postal team uniform to ride with the group during a rest day on the tour.
-On Monday, Lance took a moment to remember his friend on Twitter:
+Following Robin's passing, Lance took a moment to remember his friend on Twitter:

 RIP Robin.
 I will always remember you as one hell of a friend.
 I love you and will miss you terribly.

 He Supported the Troops

 Robin was a frequent performer with the USO and would often travel to Afghanistan, Iraq, and Kuwait to entertain the servicemen and servicewomen who were stationed in those areas.
 During a performance in December 2007, Robin was memorably interrupted by the "Retreat" ceremony, a military tradition where the national flag is lowered at the end of the day and all troops stand and salute.
 Robin was initially a bit confused, but his response was perfect.